See Credit Details Below

 This program is specifically designed to bring leading experts to discuss cutting edge advanced developments on compensation and other “reward” practices for the non-publicly traded company.

 What You Will Learn

-- Explore leading practitioners’ perspectives on private company compensation trends
+- Explore leading practitioners’ perspectives on compensation trends affected non-public companies broadly and selected industries (i.e. financial services) specifically

-- Understand experienced views on the private equity compensation and carried and similar acquisitive and dispositive compensatory structures
+- Understand experienced views on the private equity compensation and carried interests

 - Gain insights on turnaround management and performance improvement for troubled companies returning to solvency

 - Examine the latest legal, tax reform and other regulatory developments, cases and trends of interest

 - Earn up to one full hour of Ethics credit as our experts analyze issues that arise when advising Boards of Directors on private company compensation issues